qfpl/blog/content/people/ajmcmiddlin.md

 Andrew used to go by Andrew McCluskey (or ajmccluskey).
 If you see that name around, at least in reference to a software developer, there's a good chance it's referring to this guy.

+Andrew has moved on from the Queensland Functional Programming Lab.